One of the most common questions I get is about snacking.

 What are good snacks?
 And what snacks actually taste good?

 A snack of two or three hard boiled eggs is great, but the majority of people won’t eat that.

-are snacks good or causing you to gain weightA are snacks good or causing you to gain weightsurvey by the USDA has found that snacking has doubled since the 1970s.
-Over 60% of the population today has between 1-3 snacks versus 73% of the population having 0-1 snacks in the 1970s (41% had no snacks, now only 10% of the population skips snacking).
+has found that snacking has doubled since the 1970s.
+Over 60% of the population today (at least in 2008 when the survey was done) has between 1-3 snacks versus 73% of the population having 0-1 snacks in the 1970s (41% had no snacks, now only 10% of the population skips snacking).

 It only takes, roughly, a reduction of 200-300 calories from your diet to start losing weight, but if you reverse that and add calories on top of your diet, you can slowly gain weight.
 Since most people don’t count snack calories, those 400 to nearly 600 calories per day can lead to slow and steady weight gain over the course of a few years.

 So the bag of chips, a few pieces of candy at the office breakroom, and a few bites of your kid’s ice cream really start creeping up on you.

 Now, let’s define what a snack is.